bohendo/bjtj/README.md

  - Simple payment for the customer: just send an ether payment to some address and you're good to go.
 No accounts or sensitive info needed.
 No need to even leave the page you're on.
 See the product you want, send funds to the appropriate address, and you're done.
  - Simple payment for the provider: No need to store (and potentially leak) your user's private info.
 Cutting out the account-managing machinery means the provider's back end can be simplified drastically.

 The idea of a single-page product + payment handler is the perfect use-case for cryptocurrencies yet I've had trouble finding examples online.
-Any discussion of crypto vending machines is focused on physical machines rather then utilizing what makes them awesome in a digital setting.
+Any discussion of crypto vending machines is focused on physical machines rather than utilizing what makes them awesome in a digital setting.
 Most of the really exciting innovations that are popping up requires special software whether that's OpenBazaar or Mist browser, neither of which are frictionless to install & setup especially for those with little technical knowledge.

 I see a future where authors will sell their books directly to consumers via these online vending machines without requiring any permission or extra software.
 Where bloggers and artists can replace tip-buttons with more engaging pay-to-play games.
 Where anyone who wants to be a casino, can be one and instead of going to a big, anonymous buildings to play slots, we play at our friend's or favorite blogger's casino knowing that the house always wins and that the winner in this case is an artist or family member who we believe deserves compensation.